 Rejoin the two pieces of your curtain rod.
 The duct tape creates a secure, sticky connection that will keep your curtain rod from sliding apart.

 Try using double-sided Command Strips to keep your curtain rod from sliding.
 Line the cup of your curtain rod bracket with a Command Strip and firmly press your curtain rod into place.
 Voila!

 Kwik-Hang Curtain Rods

 What’s the best way to keep your curtain rod from sliding?
-Use a Kwik-Hang curtain rod.
-It’s easy to install, affordable and won’t slip or sag over time.
+Use Kwik-Hang curtain rods and brackets!
+They’re easy to install, affordable and fit perfectly together, so your curtain rod won’t slip or sag over time.

-Combine one with Kwik-Hang’s no drill, no damage curtain rod brackets to turn a time-consuming hassle into a simple installation process.
-Tap the brackets into place and center your curtain rod — no damage to your walls or precise measurements.
+With Kwik-Hang, you can turn a time-consuming hassle into a simple installation process.
+Just tap the brackets into place and center your curtain rod — no need for precise measurements, and no damage to your walls!

 Try Kwik-Hang today!